nickgamb/mindgardenai-site/src/pages/index.md

         mental health monitoring and intervention, offering novel solutions to enhance mental well-being.
   heading: Enhance Your Mental Health with MindGarden AI
-  description: At MindGarden AI, we're leveraging the power of neurotechnology and
+  description: We're leveraging the power of neurotechnology and machine learning
-    machine learning to transform mental health care.
+    to transform mental health care.
 We're committed to understanding the human brain's intricacies and using this knowledge to develop accessible, personalized cognitive health solutions.
 Join our blog and podcast (soon) to follow our journey, gain insights from experts, and explore the latest in neurotech research.
 main:
   heading: Enhance Your Mental Health with MindGarden AI
-  description: At MindGarden AI, we're leveraging the power of neurotechnology and
+  description: We're leveraging the power of neurotechnology and machine learning
-    machine learning to transform mental health care.
+    to transform mental health care.
 We're committed to understanding the human brain's intricacies and using this knowledge to develop accessible, personalized cognitive health solutions.
 Join our blog and podcast (soon) to follow our journey, gain insights from experts, and explore the latest in neurotech research.
   image1:
     alt: AI-driven algorithms are used analyze data across multiple modalities.
 By training detailed models of individual behavior over time, we provide deep